A closer look at the assistant coach and recruiting coordinator

 Vanderbilt fell to Connecticut 77-44 in the NCAA tournament second round.

-Since arriving in 2002, Balcomb has posted a 259-106 (.710) record at Vanderbilt, averaging 23.5 wins per season.
+Entering the 2013-14 season, Balcomb was averaging 23.5 wins per season during her tenure in Nashville.
 On February 28, 2013, against Auburn, Balcomb secured her 257th victory, passing Jim Foster for the program's wins record in exactly as many seasons as the former Commodore coach.

-With 20 years of collegiate head coaching experience, Balcomb is a renowned offensive strategist.
-Her 11 seasons at Vanderbilt have only enhanced that reputation.
-Every Commodore squad has finished in the top-50 nationally in field goal percentage, averaging a finish of 11.1 in the country (including four teams that have finished nation's top four).
-Balcomb's inaugural Commodore team in 2002-03 led the nation in field goal percentage, shooting 51.3%.
+With 20-plus years of collegiate head coaching experience, Balcomb is a renowned offensive strategist.
+Her first 12 seasons at Vanderbilt have enhanced that reputation.
+Every Commodore squad has finished in the top-50 nationally in field goal percentage (including four teams that have finished nation's top four).
+Balcomb's inaugural Commodore team in 2002-03 led the nation in field goal percentage, shooting 51.3 percent.
+The 2013-14 squad ranked 12th in the nation, and second in the SEC, by shooting 45.9 percent.

 Balcomb's success as a head coach is not limited to Vanderbilt.
 Before arriving at Vanderbilt, Balcomb had successful coaching tenures at Ashland (Ohio) and Xavier.
 She picked-up her 400th career win in the opening round of the 2011 SEC Tournament and has a career mark of 422-210 (.668).

 Her 2012-13 squad dealt with serious injury problems, but still won over 20 games and reached the second round of the NCAA Tournament.
 The team returned over 97% of its scoring, but played stretches without half of that firepower.
-Three starters - Stephanie Holzer, Christina Foggie and Kady Schrann - combined to miss 60 games, but a combination of seniors Tiffany Clarke and Elan Brown, junior Jasmine Lister and five freshmen.
-The Commodores scored a pair of huge wins at Florida and over No. 10 Texas A&M late in the year to solidify their 14th straight NCAA Tournament bid.
+Three starters - Stephanie Holzer, Foggie and Kady Schrann - combined to miss 60 games, but the Commodores scored a pair of huge wins at Florida and over No. 10 Texas A&M late in the year to solidify their 14th straight NCAA Tournament bid.

 Clarke led the team in scoring (16.6) and rebounding (8.4) to earn First Team All-SEC honors from the league's coaches, the 11th time a Balcomb coached player has done so.
 Clarke also earned first team all-conference honors from the Associated Press and All-Region recognition from the Women's Basketball Coaches Association.